jfantell/ReactiveProjectionMapping/README.md

 A video demonstration of the project can be found [here](https://youtu.be/G3er5F2yGaY).

 This codebase was developed and tested with the [Intel RealSense D435 camera](https://www.intelrealsense.com/depth-camera-d435/).
+You must have an Intel RealSense camera to run this codebase.

 Ubuntu Linux Installation